xianyuanliu/alloy-papers/README.md

 ### 1. Download Papers

-- A dummy paper and real academic paper by [QiYung Li _et al._](https://doi.org/10.3390/ma12030533) are available in PDF format via this [Google Drive link]( https://drive.google.com/uc?id=1DvejY9En4cZlMlCs3Wgwspmjwmd8a902)
+- A dummy paper and real academic paper by [QiYung Li _et al._](https://doi.org/10.3390/ma12030533) are available in PDF format via this [Google Drive link](https://drive.google.com/uc?id=1DvejY9En4cZlMlCs3Wgwspmjwmd8a902).
-- These papers will be preloaded in the Colab, so there is no need to download them manually.
+The papers will be downloaded when the code is run in Colab, so manual download is not necessary.
 ---

 ### 2. Convert PDF to Raw Text